-Prof. Takeuchi concurrently serves as Director and Professor of the Integrated Research System for Sustainability Science (IR3S) and was formerly a Professor at the Graduate School of Agricultural and Life Sciences at the University of Tokyo.
-He is Editor-in-Chief of the journal Sustainability Science (Springer) and a member of the Food, Agriculture and Rural Area Policies Council of the Government of Japan.
+Kazuhiko Takeuchi is Senior Vice-Rector of the United Nations University, and Director and Professor of the Integrated Research System for Sustainability Science (IR3S) at the University of Tokyo.
+He has served, inter alia, as a member of the Science Council of Japan, as vice-chairman of the Food, Agriculture and Rural Area Policies Council, Government of Japan, and as Editor-in-Chief of the journal Sustainability Science (Springer).

-Educated and trained as a geographer and landscape ecologist at the University of Tokyo, he engages in research and education on creating eco-friendly environments for the harmonious coexistence of people and nature, focusing especially on Asia and Africa.
-He is keenly interested in the restoration of ecosystems and the effective utilization of environmental resources in Japan (an example being the revitalization of traditional rural landscapes, which are locally called satoyama).
+Educated and trained as a geographer and landscape ecologist at the University of Tokyo, Vice-Rector Takeuchi engages in research and education on creating eco-friendly environments for a harmonious coexistence of people and nature, especially focusing on Asia and Africa.
+He leads the Satoyama Initiative as well as climate/ecosystem change research in Asia and Africa.

 His recent publications include “Rebuilding the Relationship between People and Nature: The Satoyama Initiative” (Ecological Research, 25, 891-897, 2010), “Sustainability: Engaging in Global Change through Harmonious Adaptation in Asia” (co-authored, Nova Acta Leopoldina, NF112, Nr.
 384, 213-226, 2010), Sustainability Science: A Multidisciplinary Approach (co-edited, UNU Press, 2011), Satoyama-Satoumi Ecosystems and Human Well-Being: Socio-Ecological Production Landscapes of Japan (co-edited, UNU Press, 2012), and “Using Sustainability Science to Analyse Social–Ecological Restoration in NE Japan after the Great Earthquake and Tsunami of 2011” (co-authored, Sustainability Science 9: 513-526, 2014).